abhiTronix/azure_video_downloader/README.md

 1. Go the video page where video is being played.
 2. Double check video is in the state of being played and not paused.
-3. Right-click on the webpage and select "Inspect" or something similar (See below).
+3. Right-click on the webpage and select "Inspect" or something similar.
 4. On clicking Inspect, A menu will open, and on the menu click "Network" tab.
-5. In "Network" tab, write "Fragments" in "filter" search field (see below).
+5. In "Network" tab, write "Fragments" in "filter" search field.
 6. Select the first filter option (if available, otherwise make sure the video is still playing in the background).
 Right-click on the selected option and click "copy", and then "Copy link address" in order to copy that URL.
 7. Now your copied URL will look something like this:
 	```sh